samsja/pydantic_config/README.md

 python main.py --train @train_config.json
 ```

-You can as well load yaml file by using the `.yaml` or `.yml` extension
+You can as well load yaml file by using the `.yaml` or `.yml` extension or toml file by using the `.toml` extension

 ```bash
 python main.py --train @train_config.yaml